 CASH SETTLEMENT AMOUNT, SETTLEMENT CURRENCY and EXERCISE SETTLEMENT VALUE- The cash settlement amount is the amount of cash that he holder of a cash-settled option is entitled to receive upon exercise.
-In the case of a cash-settled option other than a binary option or a range option, it is the amount by which the exercise settlement value of the underlying interest of a cash-settled call exceeds the exercise price or the amount by which the exercise price of a cash-settled put exceeds the exercise price of the underlying interest, multiplied by the multiplier for the option.
+In the case of a cash-settled option other than a binary option or a range option, it is the amount by which the exercise settlement value of the underlying interest of a cash-settled call exceeds the exercise price of a cash-settled put exceeds the exercise price of a cash-settled put exceeds the exercise price of the underlying interest, multiplied by the multiplier for the continuous.